Győri ETO KC: More than a decade without ETO

 Between 1980 and 1992, the handball team in Győr went through several struggles.
 They either played in the lower championships or were considered as a "middle team" in the first league.
-There were several names changes in the club's life, including Győri Vasas or Győri Richards.
+There were several name changes in the club's life, including Győri Vasas or Győri Richards.
 In 1992, Győri ETO Kézilabda Club was established, which was owned by the Municipality of Győr.
 The president was Attila Vanyus (between 1992 and 2012), who built up the successful club we know today with his persistent, hard work.

-ETO again
+ETO has returned

 From 1993, a really strong team was formed in Győr.
 Players like Mariann Horváth, Beáta Hoffmann, Anikó Nagy, Gabriella Szabados, Eszter Mátéfi, and Anna Szántó were playing for ETO.
-They reached the 5th position, while Eszter Mátéfi became the top scorer of the Nemzeti Bajnokság I.
+They reached the fifth position, while Eszter Mátéfi became the top scorer of the Nemzeti Bajnokság I.

 Kálmán Róth took over the team from 1994.
 With his lead, the team played their first ever European Cup match in the City Cup against the Swiss team, ZMC Zürich.
-Katalin Pálinger, Krisztina Pigniczki or Anita Kulcsár were the key players of their club and the national team as well.
+Katalin Pálinger, Krisztina Pigniczki and Anita Kulcsár were the key players of their club and the national team as well.

 ETO played in the EHF Cup for the first time in the 1998/99 season.
 They reached the final, but fell short against the more powerful Danish side, Viborg HK.

 First season in the Champions League, another success on European level

-ETO played in the Champions League in the 2000/01 season for the first time.
-They could not go through from the group phase, on the other hand they finished on the 3rd position in the Nemzeti Bajnokság I. Important players left the team, so the staff decided to fill up the empty gaps with players from their own youth team.
-Players like: Anita Görbicz, Ibolya Mehlmann, Viktória Petróczi, and Gabriella Kindl.
+After playing in lower tier European competitions for a couple of years, ETO got to debut in the top tier, also known as the Champions League in the 2000/01 season after beating Polish MKS Lublin in Round 2 of qualification.
+They could not go through from the group phase with one victory, two draws and three losses, on the other hand they finished third in the Nemzeti Bajnokság I. Important players left the team, so the staff decided to fill up the empty gaps with players from their own youth team.
+Players like Anita Görbicz, Ibolya Mehlmann, Viktória Petróczi, and Gabriella Kindl.

-In 2002, ETO played the final of the EHF Cup against Ikast, then the semifinal of Cup Winners' Cup in 2003 against ESBF Besançon and the 2004 EHF Cup final against Viborg HK, while more young players joined the squad, like Bernadett Bódi, Orsolya Herr, Renáta Mörtel, Bernadett Temes or Gabriella Juhász.
+In 2002, ETO played the final of the EHF Cup against Ikast (53–61 on aggregate), then the semifinal of Cup Winners' Cup in 2003 against ESBF Besançon (45–56 on aggregate) and the 2004 EHF Cup final against Viborg HK (48–64 on aggregate), while more young players joined the squad, like Bernadett Bódi, Orsolya Herr, Renáta Mörtel, Bernadett Temes or Gabriella Juhász.

-In 2005, ETO strengthened their squad with Romanian internationals; Aurelia Brădeanu and Simona Gogîrlă.
-In the Hungarian Championship, ETO was able to win the title after an exciting fight against Dunaferr, which meant that the gold medal returned to Győr after 46 years.
+In 2005, ETO strengthened their team with Romanian internationals; Aurelia Brădeanu and Simona Gogîrlă.
+In the Hungarian Championship ETO was able to win the title after an exciting fight against Dunaferr, which meant that the gold medal returned to Győr after 46 years.

-2005 - 2012 Dominance in Hungary
+2005–2012 Dominance in Hungary

 Since 2005, the club is sponsored by Audi, therefore the official name for the team is Győri Audi ETO KC.
-With the help of their new sponsor, they won 6 Hungarian Championship titles and 7 Hungarian Cup during seven seasons.
+With the help of their new sponsor, they won six Hungarian Championship titles and seven Hungarian Cup during seven seasons.